Arua District

 Arua District is a district in the Northern Region of Uganda.
-Like many other Ugandan districts, it shares its name with its administrative center of Arua.
+Like many Ugandan districts, it too shares its name with its administrative center of Arua.
 The name Arua is said to be derived from the Lugbara name for prison (Arujo) and prisoner (Aru), since the white settlers (Belgians and later British) had a detention center at Arua Hill.

 Location

 Arua District is bordered by Yumbe District to the north, Adjumani District to the northeast, Amuru District to the east, Nebbi District to the southeast, Zombo District to the southwest, the Democratic Republic of the Congo (DRC) to the west, and Maracha District to the northwest.
 The district headquarters at Arua are located about 425 km, by road, northwest of Kampala, the capital and largest city of Uganda.
 The coordinates of the district are:03 00N, 31 10E.